HealthByRo/aa-stripe/README.rst

 Charging
 --------
-First of all, make sure to obtain Stripe user token from the Stripe API, and then save it to ``django_stripe.models.StripeToken``, for example:
+First of all, make sure to obtain Stripe user token from the Stripe API, and then save it to ``aa_stripe.models.StripeToken``, for example:
 ::

   import stripe